camayal/OnScreeM/README.md

 It creates a measurement zone on top of visible screen and allows to click in a desired are spots to take linear measurments.

 The first two points determine the scale in pixel equivalent to 1 cm, and then consecutive points determine independent measurements.
-Optionally, by pressing a key (a to z) allow to take measurments of 26 independent measurments.
+Optionally, by pressing a key (a to z) allow to take measurements of up to 26 independent measurements.
 See usage for more details.

 The app is minimizable, so user could change photo, app, tab, etc., and take even more measurements.
-At the end pressing the key `Tab` it will report the range and outliners if there are any.
+At the end pressing the key `Tab` it will report the range and outliners if there are any, or `Shift + Tab` to report all the taken measurements.

 ## Installation and execution
 No installation required.